Joint Capabilities Integration and Development System

-The Joint Capabilities Integration and Development System (JCIDS) is the formal United States Department of Defense (DoD) process which defines acquisition requirements and evaluation criteria for future defense programs.
+The Joint Capabilities Integration and Development System (JCIDS) was the formal United States Department of Defense (DoD) process which defines acquisition requirements and evaluation criteria for future defense programs.
 JCIDS was created to replace the previous service-specific requirements generation system that allowed redundancies in capabilities and failed to meet the combined needs of all US military services.
 In order to correct these problems, JCIDS is intended to guide the development of requirements for future acquisition systems to reflect the needs of all five services (Army, Navy, Marine Corps, Space Force and Air Force) by focusing the requirements generation process on needed capabilities as requested or defined by one of the US combatant commanders.
-In an ideal implementation of the JCIDS process, regional and functional combatant commanders give early and continuous feedback into the acquisition and sustainment processes to ensure their current and evolving requirements are known and met.
+In an ideal implementation of the JCIDS process, regional and functional combatant commanders would give early and continuous feedback into the acquisition and sustainment processes to ensure their current and evolving requirements are known and met.
+In August 2025, Secretary of Defense Pete Hegseth and Deputy Secretary of Defense Steve Feinberg "directed the Vice Chairman of the Joint Chiefs of Staff to immediately start the 'disestablishment' of JCIDS".

 History

 JCIDS was developed under the direction of Secretary of Defense Donald Rumsfeld to address shortfalls in the United States Department of Defense (DoD) requirements generation system identified by the U.S. Joint Chiefs of Staff.
 These shortfalls were identified as: not considering new programs in the context of other programs, insufficiently considering combined service requirements and ineffectively prioritizing joint service requirements, and accomplishing insufficient analysis.
-The drive to create JCIDS was born out of a March 2002 Secretary of Defense memorandum to the Vice Chairman of the Joint Chiefs of Staff requesting a study on alternative ways to evaluate requirements.
-The Chairman of the Joint Chiefs of Staff (CJCS) approved the most recent JCIDS Instruction on 23 January 2015 and its accompanying manual was released on 12 February 2015.
+The drive to create JCIDS was born out of a March 2002 Secretary of Defense memorandum to the vice chairman of the Joint Chiefs of Staff requesting a study on alternative ways to evaluate requirements.
+The chairman of the Joint Chiefs of Staff (CJCS) approved the most recent JCIDS Instruction on 23 January 2015 and its accompanying manual was released on 12 February 2015.
 CJCS Instruction (CJCSI) 3170.01I provides a top-level description of the process and outlines the organizational responsibilities.
 The JCIDS Manual defines performance attributes, key performance parameters, validation and approval processes, and associated document content.